vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 T. S., 2.
 "Tatra ca sarvajanahitārtham Bphatpratyabhijñākhyā

-bahuvistarā tīkā krtā, tadvicāraņeca janam asaktam jñātvā tenaiva Pratyabhijñākārikāsūtreșu samhgrahamayi Vimar
+bahuvistarā tīkā krtā, tadvicāraņeca janam asaktam jñātvā tenaiva Pratyabhijñākārikāsūtreṣu samhgrahamayi Vimar

 sinītiprasiddhā tīkā krtā."
 (Bhaskarī).
 The M. V. V. also, therefore, has to be supposed to have come either immediately before or after his commentary on the Pūrva Sastra, in any case before the Parātrirhśikāvivarana.

 The other case of a work of doubtful chronological position is that of the Paramārtha Sāra.
-It consists of only 105 verses and contains only one literary reference and that also is to the Karikās of Seșa, of which it is an adaptation.
+It consists of only 105 verses and contains only one literary reference and that also is to the Karikās of Seṣa, of which it is an adaptation.
 This, however, has been placed between the Bhagavadgītārtha Samgraha and the Pratyabhijñā Vimarsinī, because it is a philosophical work.
 We know of only four philosophical works of Abhinava.
 Of these, the chronological position of three is certain on the evidence of Abhinava himself.
 The Bhagavadgītārthasangraha is the first and the Pratyabhijñā Vimarsinī is the last.
-The Pratyabhijñā Vivști Vimarsinī or Brhatī Vimarsini immediately preceded, the latter.
+The Pratyabhijñā Vivṣti Vimarsinī or Brhatī Vimarsini immediately preceded, the latter.
 There is, therefore, no other position which we can assign to the Paramārthasāra than the one,

 given above.